South Norwood Library: Services

 The need for computer use is particularly high at South Norwood Library, with only the central library in Croydon busier in the borough.

-The library has had special one off events over the years such as author visits from Jamie Rix (in June 2001) and Jeremy Strong (in November 2001).
+The library has had special one-off events over the years such as author visits from Jamie Rix (in June 2001) and Jeremy Strong (in November 2001).

-At present the library is open two days a week.
+As of January 2025 the library is open three days a week.